 Our two-week sessions offer and even bigger variety of evening activities!
 In the multi-week sessions, we change things up with classic camp evening activities and new ones!

 This is a Cub Creek original that is very hard to describe...but we'll try.
-Think of team challenge that involves blindfolds, a lot of water, obstacles and a giant foam pit!
+Think of a team challenge that involves blindfolds, a lot of water, obstacles and a giant foam pit!
 Only done in the multi-week sessions, Floop-a-flar is a camp favorite that is both fun and a way to beat the Missouri heat.
-Some of our favorite camp pictures are from this wild..and wet..activity!
+Some of our favorite camp pictures are from this wild..and wet activity!

-Using cardboard, tape, and few random items, cabins work together to build a boat fit for a counselor!
+Using cardboard, tape, and a few random items, cabins work together to build a boat fit for a counselor!
 These boats are then carried proudly as campers usher their designated captain-counselor to the pool.
-Campers cheer on their counselor as they race other cabins' counselors in their boats!
-The whole camp is gathered around the pool to cheer and laugh!
+Campers cheer on their counselor as they race other cabin counselors in their boats!
+The whole camp gathers around the pool to cheer and laugh!

 Project Cub Creek

 This is a fun science challenge.
-Each cabin group is given one precious egg and 15 minutes to devise the best contraption to protect their egg from a daring drop!
-One by one, cabins' eggs are dropped from our boom-lift, at over 30 feet in the air.
-Celebrations for the unbroken eggs continues with an intense cabin v. cabin egg toss!
-Two counselors from each sucessful cabin are nominated to egg toss their unbroken egg against each other.
+Each cabin group is given one precious egg and 15 minutes to devise the best contraption to protect their eggs from a daring drop!
+One by one, cabins' eggs are dropped from our boom lift, at over 30 feet in the air.
+Celebrations for the unbroken eggs continues with an intense cabin vs. cabin egg toss!
+Two counselors from each successful cabin are nominated to egg toss their unbroken egg against each other.
 Everyone is cheering and there is lots of laughing!